Summer Experience Funding Sources

 Please note that both positions require direct applications, and are not through the Students Grants Database.

 The Natural Resources Defense Council (NRDC) and the Yale Environmental Protection Clinic jointly organize the Moran Environmental Fellowship, which supports a paid summer internship with the NRDC, and is open to students at the Yale School of the Environment.
 This fellowship funds summer work across NRDC.
-The Moran / NRDC Fellowship stipend for 2024 is $10,000. $4,000 with be paid by NRDC; $6000 will be paid through YSE.
+The Moran / NRDC Fellowship stipend for 2026 is $10,000. $4,000 with be paid by NRDC; $6000 will be paid through YSE.

-Once a YSE student has accepted the Moran / NRDC 2024 fellowship, the fellow must apply for the YSE part of the summer fund through the Yale Student Grants Database.
+Once a YSE student has accepted the Moran / NRDC 2026 fellowship, the fellow must apply for the YSE part of the summer fund through the Yale Student Grants Database.

 The MacMillan Center’s Fellowship, grant and award opportunities are available to Yale graduate students and are typically grouped by geographic area of proposed summer experience, with some exceptions.
 Application deadlines are based on the award and begin in mid-February.
 Students can apply through the Yale Student Grants Database.

-The Mobley Family Environmental Humanities Program in YSE is pleased to invite proposals for student research projects to be carried out in Summer 2024.
+The Mobley Family Environmental Humanities Program in YSE is pleased to invite proposals for student research projects to be carried out in Summer 2026.
 These grants are intended to support research on the humanistic dimensions of human-environment relations, which might otherwise not be supported by funding sources either within YSE or elsewhere on campus.
 Projects involving film, photography, performing arts, visual arts, audio/podcasts, online communication, etc. also will be considered.
 The Program typically awards a half dozen fellowships of $2,000 – $4,000.
 Applicants are expected to apply to other funding sources as well.

-The deadline to apply is Thursday, February 15 2024, 11.59 p.m.
+The deadline to apply is Monday, March, 2 2026, 11.59 p.m.
 EST. Proposals are accepted through the Yale Student Grants Database.
-Please contact Michael Dove (Michael.dove@yale.edu) or Kristin Floyd (kristin.floyd@yale.edu) with questions.
+Please contact Michael Dove (michael.dove@yale.edu) or Kristin Floyd (kristin.floyd@yale.edu) with questions.

 TRI’s Endowed Fellowship Program provides funding for currently enrolled YSE masters and doctoral students to conduct research in tropical countries.
 These projects are interdisciplinary in nature and cover a wide range of issues that surround the study, management, and conservation of tropical resources.
 TRI supports both natural and social science research projects.